usagov/usagov-2021/bin/snapshot-backups/README-DR.md

         SPACE=prod

-B. Downloaded the latest snapshot zips from the appropriate Google Drive folders, into the root directory of your local environment
+B. Download the latest snapshot zips from the appropriate Google Drive folders, into the root directory of your local environment

 Make sure each of the files has the same snapshot tag (the beginning of the file names should all match. eg USAGOV-999.prod.1234.pre-deploy)